claudiobierig/plutocracy_passengers/README.md

   - unit tests for missing clicks

 - Highscore
+  - submit daily challenge
+  - for each succeeded challenge, one chance
 - show warning if we are travelling for too long
 - show history
+- load from text file

 - Bugs